daz4126/Nanny-State/README.md

 ## Examples

-The easiest way to learn how NANNY STATE works is to try coding some examples.
+The easiest way to learn how **NANNY STATE** works is to try coding some examples.
 All the examples below can be coded on [CodePen](https://codepen.io) by simply entering the code in the 'JS' section.

 ### Hello World Example

-Let's start in the traditional way.
+Let's start in the traditional way and make a "Hello World" app!

 Start by importing the `Nanny` function: